sabinetimpf/EmergentAffordance/README.md

 In order to run the model you will need a working version of the software called **[SeSAm](https://multiagentsimulation.com/)**, which is a fully visual platform for developing and simulation agent-based models.
 We also use some extensions to SeSAm, which may be found in the zipped folder named plugins.

-More information on setup etc. will be forthcoming soon, coinciding with the start of the conference.

 ## Contact